bojotamara/registry-app/test_cases.md

 5. Process a payment
 - ✅ if a ticket number does not exist, we're told it's invalid
 - 🔧 warn the user that only one payment can be made per day on a ticket.
-  (right now, we get a stack trace on the db's unique integrity constraint failing.)
 - ✅ warning if payment amount exceeds fine
 - ✅ warning if a ticket is already payed
-- 🤷 data in the table looks good
+- ✅ data in the table looks good

 comments: maybe if a ticket number is not found, we tell the user that it does not exist instead of saying it's invalid, and we say it's invalid if they enter